tscnlab/LabHandbook/documentation/src/conventions/folder_structure.md

 ### Overall structure

 The overall folder structure is defined as follows.
-The following are well-defined placeholders: $ProjectID, $ParticipantID. $_repo corresponds to the project-specific name of specific codes.
+The following are well-defined placeholders: `$ProjectID`, `$ParticipantID`. `$_repo` corresponds to the project-specific name of specific codes.

 ```
 $ProjectID/
 	ethics/
 	code/
+		$_repo
 	data/
 		derivatives/
 		raw.csv